1. /

 Understanding patterns of complaints empowers managers to improve service and prioritise resources for future planning.
 Burnet will analyse and monitor the complaints received and report these to the Board on a regular basis.

-All staff and external stakeholders will have easy access to Burnet’s complaint handling policy and procedures.
+All staff and external stakeholders will have easy access to Burnet’s External Stakeholders Complaints Handling Policy and procedures.

-Where appropriate we will ensure that personnel working in communities we serve have all necessary training to encourage and handle inquiries, expressions of concern and making of complaints so as to take account of cultural and gender sensitivities and to ensure that cases involving children or sexual exploitation and abuse are appropriately handled.
+Where appropriate, we will ensure that personnel working in communities we serve have all necessary training to encourage and handle inquiries, expressions of concern and making of complaints.
+We will do all we can to ensure we take account of cultural and gender sensitivities and ensure that cases involving children or sexual exploitation and abuse are appropriately handled.

 Our complaints record